SofianeB/B2SAFE-B2STAGE-Training/README.md

 05-iRODS-advanced-users.md	| site admins and researchers
-06-B2SAFE-handson.md	| site admins and data managers 07\*-Working-with-PIDs_\*.md | site admins and interested researchers 08-install-B2STAGE.md | site admins
+06-B2SAFE-handson.md	| site admins and data managers 07\*-Working-with-PIDs_\*.md | site admins and interested researchers 08-install-gridFTP-server.md | site admins
+09-install-B2STAGE.md | site admins
-09-using-B2STAGE.md | researchers, last exercise is a joint effort between researchers and site admins
+10-using-B2STAGE.md | researchers, last exercise is a joint effort between researchers and site admins

 ## Setup
 During the tutorial site admins learn how to set up an infrastructure like indicated in the picture below.
 Users can make use of a pre-deployed instance of this infratructure on the EUDAT Training Sandbox.